Our Top 10: The Expert’s List of Project Management Methodologies

 What Is It?

 - CONS – Lean does not offer an immediate fix to any problem.
-Instead, it brings long-term results which are only effective with cooperation from every single team member – something that’s easier said than done!
+Instead, it brings long-term results that are only effective with cooperation from every single team member – something that’s easier said than done!

 Who Should be Using Lean?